spiral/docs/core/controllers.md

 }
 ```
 ##Controllers and HTTP
-To get more information how to route to controllers and generate responses read HTTP section.
+For more information on routing to controllers and generating responses, read HTTP section.